 Submitting a Labor Rights Violation Claim

-- A foreign worker or any other person who wishes to file a complaint regarding the violation of a foreign worker's rights should contact the Foreign Workers' Rights Ombudsman in the Ministry of Labor and Social Affairs to file the complaint.
+- A foreign worker or any other person who wishes to file a complaint regarding the violation of a foreign worker's rights should contact the Foreign Workers' Rights Commissioner in the Ministry of Labor and Social Affairs to file the complaint.

 Aid Organizations for Foreign Workers

 - Mesila - Center for Information and Assistance for Migrant Workers and Asylum Seekers living in Tel Aviv

 - Schar Mitzva - Voluntary Legal Aid for the Poor

 - The Association for Civil Rights in Israel

 Aid Organizations for Employers of Foreign Workers

 - The Population and Immigration Authority

 - The Ministry of Labor, Social Affairs and Social Services